joe-opensrc/vim-borges/README.md

 NB., `lvl` defaults to: `\d\+` and can be controlled with the global variable: `g:borges_currView`

-If you ran either function on the example file above, you should get the following text as a result:
+If you run either function on the example file above, you should get the following text as a result:

 ```txt